christhesoul/christhesoul.github.io/index.md

 You might think users _perceive_ your app to be slow.
 And they _desire_ much faster response times from the server.

 But what if your users perceive your app not to be slow, but _completely unresponsive_?
-All of a sudden, your problem is not about speed or performance – but simply about feedback and expectations.
+All of a sudden, your immediate problem is not about speed or performance – but simply about feedback and expectations.
 It's no longer an engineering job, but a user interface one.

 If you can't write three possible solutions to any problem down, you probably haven't thought about the problem long enough.
 Really creative solutions come from _really_ interrogating the problem.